Nic30/hdlConvertor/README.md

 ```

 If you having the troubles please check the installation part of the scripts for travis-ci and appveyor, they are verified to be working.
+Also if it is something which is not unique to your system, tell us so we can fix it.

 ### Supported languages: